Eva-Kuk/unique-wings/README.md

 ### **To fork the GitHub Repository**

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without

-affecting the original repository by using the following steps:
+By forking the GitHub Repository we make a copy of the original repository in our GitHub account to view and/or make changes without affecting the original repository by using the following steps:

 1. Log in to GitHub and locate the [Repository](https://github.com/Eva-Kuk/smoothie-lovers).